aroccon/MHIT36/README.md

 ██      ██ ██   ██ ██    ██    ██████   ██████           ██████  ██████  ██████  ███████  ██████  ██████  ██      ██ ██
 ~~~

-Tentative porting of MHIT36 to multi GPU using cuDecomp.
+Porting of MHIT36 to multi-GPU using cuDecomp.

 Log of changes/status of the porting
 - 06/02/25: MPI init in MHIT36